If you’re a business owner who’s looking for a new property to lease, you may have come across the term “triple net lease” or “NNN lease.”

 In this blog post, we’ll explain everything you need to know about a NNN lease so you can make an informed decision.

 Keep reading to learn more!

 What does triple net mean on a lease?
 A triple-net lease (triple net lease or NNN lease) is a contract on a real estate property.
 The renters or lessees promise to pay the costs associated with their properties, primarily paying property taxes, building insurance, damage repair, and maintenance, in other words, all operating expenses.

 This expense is a part of the rental costs.

 Triple net leases usually apply to freestanding commercial real estate with one or more tenants and may also apply to other types of net leased properties.

 A triple net lease has varying lease term lengths and often includes augmentation in rent.

 The tenant is responsible for property taxes.

-The tenant is typically responsible for paying all property taxes associated with the property.
+How does nnn work?
+Triple net lease tax consequences can be understood like this: the tenant is typically responsible for paying all property taxes associated with the lease property.
 This can be a significant expense, primarily if the property is located in a high-tax area.
-Before signing a triple net lease, a tenant should look at how property values have increased or decreased over the past few decades to make an educated estimation on the next few years property taxes, as the tenant assumes ongoing expenses of .
+Before signing a lease for triple net properties, a tenant should look at how property values have increased or decreased over the past few decades to make an educated estimation on the next few years property taxes, as the tenant assumes ongoing expenses of .